andrewrk/genesis/README.md

 ```
 sudo apt-get install lcov
 make coverage
-# now view `coverage/index.html` in a browser
+# view `coverage/index.html` in a browser
 ```

 ## Roadmap

+ 0. hook up midi keyboard to synth example
- 0. example synth program which makes a note sound
+ 0. example program which puts a live echo on a recording device
-    0. builtin simple sine wave input device
-    0. builtin playback output device
-    0. building a pipeline

 ## Grand Plans

-### Nodes

-A node is the basic component in the audio pipeline.
-At the end of the audio graph is likely a playback node - one that sends its audio to a playback device.
-A node can have any number of ports.
-A port is time-synchronized and is one of these types:

- * Audio in/out
- * Note data in/out
- * Parameter in/out

 ### Coordinates